-This week, Nehemia Gordon and Keith Johnson discuss the Prophets portion for Pinchas (1 Kings 18:46-19:21).
+In this episode of Prophet Pearls, Nehemia Gordon and Keith Johnson discuss the Prophets portion for Pinchas covering 1 Kings 18:46-19:21.
 Following the smack-down at Mount Carmel, Elijah flees to the desert.
 But was he “afraid” or did he just “see” what he needed to do?
 Gordon parses “ra’ah” (reish, aleph, hei) and explains why this word could be translated “afraid” or “saw.”

 We learn Jezebel’s background as a Sidonian princess, the influence of her father’s name on her life, her blind devotion to lies, and why she referred to Elohim in the plural.
 Gordon exposes the anti-women agenda sometimes at play when describing “the spirit of Jezebel.”
 And we see two firsts in this portion: the anointing of a foreign king and the anointing of a prophet.